Walter Church (American football)

 Walter Church (born July 23, 1978) is an American former football quarterback for the New York Dragons and Dallas Desperados of the Arena Football League (AFL).
 He played college football at Eastern Michigan.

 Early life

 Church attended Ypsilanti High School in Ypsilanti, Michigan.

 College career

 Church continued his football career at Eastern Michigan.
+He threw for 9,142 yards, 43 touchdowns, and 46 interceptions.
 Church still holds school records for most passing yards and total yards in a career.